byllc/Resume/README.md

 ### Senior Software Developer, Object Insight Inc.
 **November 2007 - May 2008**
+* Senior Software Developer: Responsible for architecture and
+* Consultant:  Relationship with this company continued post employment via Division By Zero consulting.
 Assisted with the technical bootstrapping of this business.
 Responsibilities included managing a team of remote  developers, contributing architecture, management and development efforts to their flagship project.

-Relationship with this company continued post employment via Division By Zero consulting.
+### Partner, Surplus Stock Exchange
+** May 2006 - August 2007**
+* Co-Founder:
+* Software Developer: Along with two senior developers we successfully built a system for distributing and categorizing millions of surplus tooling parts and machinery.
+The final product was a Ruby on Rails applications with significant javascript and minor Flash components.

+### Partner/CTO, Medical Records Online Inc
+** May 2005 - April 2006 **
+* Co-Founder: As the technical partner I was responsible for putting together a team of developers and managing the technical goals of the project.

 ### Owner (DBA) WCTS Consulting
 **May 2000 - May 2005**

-Provided IT and software solutions for were small to medium sized businesses and organizations who needed a technical staff but did not require a full time team.
-My primary business model was based on third party network administration I also did a significant amount of software development and end user training.
-I still maintain professional relationships with several of these early clients.
+* Software and Hardware Troubleshooting
+* Network and Server administration: Provided Server administration for Linux, Windows and Novell platforms.
+* Corporate Training: Provided structured training and generated courseware for Office and Internet Applications
+* Software Development: Developed a PHP based content management system as well as the initial version of a patient management system for an occupational medical company also in PHP.
+I was often called to troubleshoot and fix software in many different technologies including Java, PHP, MS Access, Alpha 5

 ### Technical Support/Corporate Trainer/Systems Administrator, User Friendly YCS
 **December 1998 - May 2000**
+* Corporate Training
+* Software and Hardware troubleshooting
+* Technical Support
+* PC Repair

 ### End User Support, Softbank Services Group/Microsoft
 **1997**
-Provided end user phone support for Microsoft products contracted through Softbank.
+* Customer Support:  Provided end user phone support directly for Microsoft.

 ### Reserve Infantryman / Marksmanship Instructor, United States Marine Corps
 **May1996 – May 2003**
+* Marksmanship Instructor:
+* Communications Operator:
+* Team Leader:

 ## Technical Expertise
-  **Worked professionally with:  Ruby, C, Objective-C, Java, PHP, Javascript, Actionscript, SQL** **Academic and hobby knowledge: Erlang, Smalltalk, Go, and many other languages** **Supported and developed on: Linux/Unix, MacOS and Windows** **Database Experience: PostgreSQL, MySQL, MSSQL and Redis** **Enterprise Patterns: Real Time data migration and ETL solutions **
+* Worked professionally with:  Ruby, C, Objective-C, Java, PHP, Javascript, Actionscript, SQL, Visual Basic
+* Academic and hobby knowledge: MPI(C), Matlab, Mathematica, Erlang, Smalltalk, Go, and other languages,
+* System Administration: Linux/Unix, MacOS and Windows
+* Database Experience: PostgreSQL, MySQL, MSSQL and Redis, MS Access
+* Enterprise Patterns: Real Time data migration and ETL solutions, Parallelization, Process Scaling

+## Education

+### M.A.
+Mathematics, State University of New York at Buffalo
+* Awards and Honors:  Graduate Assistant Scholarship
+* Technical Coursework: High Performance Computing, Graduate Project in Analysis (C and Ruby), Numerical Analysis

+### B.S.
+Mathematics, State University of New York College at Buffalo
+* Awards and Honors: National Science Foundation Scholarship, Deans List, Math Department Outstanding Undergraduate Award
+* Technical Coursework: Numerical Analysis I/II, Differential Equations (Mathematica), High Performance Computing Club

+### A.S.
+Computer Science, Erie Community College
+* Awards and Honors: Phi Theta Kappa Honor Society, Deans List
+* Technical Coursework: CS I/II/III, Advanced Data Structures, Computer Organization, Assembly Language, Intro to Java

 ## Affiliations and Appointments
 ### Board of Professional Advisors - Professional Science Masters program in Applied Mathematics - State University of New York College at Buffalo
 ### Board Member and Technology Consultant - Building Bridges Network
 ### Partner / Technology Advisor - BLO Boards

+## Certifications
+  Comptia A+, Comptia Network+, Certified Novel Administrator(1999)